augustebaum/augustebaum.github.io/content/posts/2023-11-28 05 My mob programming initiation at Summer of Nix 2023.md

 The reason it was so fun was because of mob programming.

+Upon reading this post, one of my coworkers from this job told me they "wish I had had a better mobbing experience".
+To reiterate, I had a *wonderful* time with mob programming and I wish to continue practicing it as much as possible in the near future, especially in remote contexts.
+The following contains a number of _minor things that could be improved_, rather than a serious indictment of the method.

 ### Thoughts on Mob Programming

 There are no uniformly good or bad points to the mob workflow that I can see; it all depends on the chosen format (round lengths, number of people, tooling), the people you're working with and what kind of work is being done.